An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Method

 \subsection{Dynamic Prompt Generation}

-In previous manual-designed prompts, fixed-form prompts were frequently employed for simple tasks that were easily generalized, such as translation, Q\&A, and style rewriting~\cite{liu2023pre}.
+In previous manual-designed prompts, fixed-form prompts were frequently employed for simple tasks that were easily generalized, such as translation, Q\&A, and style rewriting.
 However, these fixed-form prompts were found to be insufficient in providing prior knowledge for more intricate tasks and datasets that are peculiar to specific domains, like processing medical diagnosis reports, resulting in poor performance of ChatGPT.
-Consequently, we propose a hypothesis which suggests that constructing dynamic prompts by utilizing similar examples from relevant domain-specific corpora can enhance the model's comprehension and perception.
+Consequently, we propose a hypothesis which suggests that constructing dynamic prompts by utilizing similar examples from relevant domain-specific corpora can enhance the model's comprehension and perception. {In this work, dynamic prompt generation primarily comprises two main components: similarity search and prompt design.
+Below is a detailed introduction to these two components.}